 Retired Pope Benedict XVI dies at 95

-ROME — Pope Benedict XVI, the first pontiff to step down since the 15th century, died on Saturday in Rome at age 95.
+ROME — Pope Benedict XVI, the first pontiff to step down since the 15th century, died on Saturday in Vatican City at age 95.

 Born April 16, 1927, in Germany's Bavaria, Joseph Ratzinger was a theologian by training.
 Following the death of Pope John Paul II in 2005, Ratzinger was elected his successor after serving for a quarter of a century as the Vatican's top enforcer of orthodoxy.
 He was the first German pope since the 11th century.